punit170/DSL-for-LogicGate-designers/README.md

 //Using boolean values inside a gate <br>
 **And(Value(true), Value(false)).eval**

-//Boolean values *true* and *false* cannot be given directly and doing so will generate error.
+//Boolean values *true* and *false* cannot be given directly and doing so will generate an error.
 //This will not work and generate error<br>
 **And(true, false).eval**